ishitadatta/Studee/README.md

  9. Student can re-submit assignment
  10. Student can view submitted assignment
  11. Display pending assignment submission deadlines on calendar
- 12. Display number of pending days till deadline (emphasis on deadline less than or equal to 2 days)
+ 12. Display number of pending days till deadline (emphasis on days remaining if deadline less than or equal to 2 days)
  13. Auto-update assignment expiry status post submission deadline
  14. Teacher can grade assignments